Magazine

 3. Proof of Legal Entry

 If you are already in the U.S., provide evidence of legal entry, such as a stamped passport or I-94 travel history.
-Making sure you have these documents readily available can prevent issues.
+Having these documents readily available can prevent issues.

 4. Document Translations

 Certified translations must accompany any non-English documents.
-Please make sure the translations are accurate and certified by a qualified translator to avoid RFEs related to language barriers.
+Please ensure the translations are accurate and certified by a qualified translator to avoid RFEs related to language barriers.

 5. Unusual Case Aspects